Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Equilibrium behavior of embedded Bayesian agents

-This construction clarifies the reasoning of an agent in an EE.
-When contemplating an action $a^i$ that is supported by its equilibrium policy $\Mvp^i$ (on the play-path), the agent anticipates the future using the universe $\Mgu$ representing the equilibrium policies of all agents involved.
-However, when contemplating in its planning procedure a deviation to an action with zero probability (off the play-path), the agent reasons that this action implies the world must be governed by a different universe than $\Mgu$.
-It therefore uses the dependency distribution $q$—which reflects the underlying structural relations of the system—to evaluate the likely consequences of its deviation.
-An EE is a stable configuration where no agent can find a profitable deviation, given this shared understanding of structural dependencies.
-More specifically, an EE assumes that the ground-truth universe $\Mgu$ and dependency distribution $q$ are common knowledge among agents, similarly to how in Nash equilibria, the policies of all agents are common knowledge.
-We define below the EE in its general form, also applicable to the MAGRL setup.
+This conditional completion mathematically clarifies the reasoning of an agent in an embedded setting: when contemplating a deviation to an action with zero probability under its current policy, the agent deduces that this action implies the world must be governed by a different universe than the ground-truth $\Mgu^i$.
+It therefore utilizes the dependency distribution $q$---which reflects the underlying functional relations of the system---to evaluate the counterfactual consequences of its deviation.